Sexual safety in the NHS

 This page provides information and resources that can be used by employers, trade unions and staff in NHS organisations to improve sexual safety and tackle sexual harassment.

-The SPF co-chairs gave the following statements on sexual harassment in the NHS:
+The SPF co-chairs have given the following statements on sexual harassment in the NHS:

 What are staff experiencing?